 What is a Smart Destination?Smart Tourist Destinations are destinations where innovation guarantees local sustainable development, accessibility for everyone, and where technology makes it possible to enhance the quality of the experience, for tourists and residents.
 These places of interest are part of what is known as the Network of Smart Tourist Destinations, which promote ideas and knowledge to maximise their eco-friendly plans and contribute to achieving the SDGs (Sustainable Development Goals) of the United Nations 2030 Agenda.What's so special about them?They apply intelligent solutions, such as big data, to better understand what you are looking for and improve the products and services they offer, thus finding a balance between economic growth and environmental preservation.
 Cultural integrity, reducing architectural barriers and supporting the local economy are other strong points.Which are the smart destinations in Spain?
-There are many municipalities and cities that are currently in the process of integrating into this network of destinations, such as Valladolid, Cartagena or Guadalajara, among others.
-Barcelona, Bilbao, Benidorm, Donostia/San Sebastián, Gijón, Tenerife Island, Lloret de Mar, Málaga and Santander are destinations that have already achieved the maximum objective.
+There are many municipalities and regions that are currently in the process of integrating into this network of destinations.
+Barcelona, Bilbao, Benidorm, Donostia/San Sebastián, Gijón, Lloret de Mar and Santander are destinations that have already achieved the maximum objective.
 Below, we take a closer look at some of them.

 Benidorm in Alicante, region of Valencia